Speelka Agent

 SPL_RUNTIME_HTTP_PORT3000Port for HTTP server

-For more detailed information about configuration options, see Environment Variables Reference.
+For more details, see Environment Variables Reference.

 Running the Agent